samoslab/samos/INTEGRATION.md

 #### Using skycoin as a library in a Go application

-We recommend using the [Skycoin REST API Client](https://godoc.org/github.com/samoslab/samos/src/gui#Client).
+We recommend using the [Samos REST API Client](https://godoc.org/github.com/samoslab/samos/src/gui#Client).

 ### Sending coins